Taking action to shape the humanitarian sector

 Developing standards for training and for assessing skills: the HPass initiative.

 Enabling access to quality training and the recognition of humanitarian skills: this was done in 2018 following a global consultation by developing two quality standards established for and by the aid sector.
 The “Humanitarian Learning Standards”, the “Standards for the Assessment of Humanitarian Competencies” and the quality assurance mechanism (including a self-evaluation tool and a certification tool) have been run by HLA (Humanitarian Learning Academy), RedR, Pearson Education and Bioforce since 2016.

 These standards are now supported by the HPass initiative (of which Bioforce is a member) and will enable the humanitarian sector to use the same standards to recognise, develop and validate professional skills around the world, for local staff or for those who have been posted abroad.

-Bioforce obtained its HPass pre-certification during the pilot certification scheme run in 2018.
-In 2019, when HPass becomes fully operational, Bioforce will be certified and able to issue badges to participants on our training courses.
+Bioforce obtained its HPass pre-certification during the pilot certification scheme.
+When HPass becomes fully operational, Bioforce will be certified and able to issue badges to participants on our training courses.
 They will be able to enhance their training in their personal space on the HPass online platform, https://my.hpass.org